 He played for two seasons in Norman before suffering a season-ending ankle injury against the Miami Hurricanes.
 The backup, Jamelle Holieway, would eventually take the team to the National Championship in 1985 and keep the starting role.
 So Aikman decided to transfer back home to California and play for UCLA.

 In two NCAA seasons with the Bruins, Aikman threw for 5,298 yards and 41 touchdowns with a record of 20-4.
 In 1987, he was the Pac-10 Offensive Player of the Year.
 The following year, he won the Davey O’Brien Award as the nation’s top quarterback and was named a Consensus All-American.
 He was selected to the College Football Hall of Fame in 2008.

 Aikman was selected with the first-overall pick in the 1989 NFL Draft by the Dallas Cowboys.
 He was the first of four draft picks in the top five of that draft to eventually be enshrined in Canton.
-Although his career didn’t get off to a great start Aikman was a Pro Bowl selection in his third season, the first of six consecutive appearances.
+Although his career didn’t get off to a great start the NFC QB was a Pro Bowl selection in his third season, the first of six consecutive appearances.

-In his fourth year, the Cowboys had their first serious team success as they won the Super Bowl, and Aikman was named as MVP of Super Bowl XXVII.
+In his fourth year, the Cowboys had their first serious team success as they won the Super Bowl under head coach Jimmy Johnson, and Aikman was named the MVP of Super Bowl XXVII.
 They repeated the following season, and then won Super Bowl XXX to capture three championships in four seasons in Texas.

 Due to concussions and back issues, Aikman retired after the 1999 season.
-He finished his NFL career with 32,942 passing yards and 165 touchdowns in 12 seasons.
-He was inducted into the Pro Football Hall of Fame in 2006.
+He finished his NFL career with 32,942 passing yards, 165 touchdowns and 2,898 completions in 12 seasons.
+He earned the Walter Payton NFL Man of the Year in 1997 was inducted into the Pro Football Hall of Fame in 2006.

 Broadcasting Career & Personal Life